There are now 2 possible online modes for units:

 - Level 3 elective

-- Students are able to (1) in performance—(a) demonstrate instrumental/vocal technique beyond the level attained after completing MUSC3541 Practical Music 5; (b) develop achievement through control of intonation, rhythm, accuracy, articulation and tone quality through performance of appropriate recital repertoire; (c) gain knowledge of relevant concert repertoire, through preparation of specifically chosen works drawn from the literature of their instrument or voice of greater difficulty and complexity than that already studied in Practical Music 1 to 5; (d) develop a maturity of musicianship through sophistication of phrasing, dynamic control and general expression beyond the level attained in MUSC3541 Practical Music 5; (e) demonstrate sophistication in the collaborative skills required in large ensemble performance; and (6) understand theoretical and historical aspects of their repertoire based on the study of written and recorded sources as well as their own experience and (2) in composition—(a) demonstrate command of relevant technologies for composition and performance; (b) apply advanced compositional techniques to the development of original compositions; (c) demonstrate command of idiomatic and extended scoring for acoustic instruments, in solo and small chamber ensemble contexts; (d) produce scores and parts of a publishable standard; (e) verbally communicate their own creative ideas and analytical insights with reference to their own work and the work of others; and (f) independently manage the creation of an original composition from conception, through scoring, production of parts, rehearsal and performance.
+Students are able to (1) in Performance—(a) demonstrate instrumental/vocal technique beyond the level attained in MUSC3541 Principal Studies 5; (b) demonstrate advanced control of intonation, rhythm, accuracy, articulation and tone quality through performance of advanced repertoire; (c) demonstrate knowledge of relevant concert repertoire through preparation of specifically chosen vocal/instrumental literature of greater difficulty and complexity than that already studied in Principal Studies 1 to 5; (d) demonstrate a maturity of musicianship through sophistication of phrasing, dynamic control and general expression beyond the level attained in MUSC3541 Principal Studies 5; (e) demonstrate embedded sophistication in collaborative music making skills appropriate to this level of tertiary performance; and (f) demonstrate theoretical and historical aspects of vocal/instrumental repertoire based on the study of written and recorded sources and (2) in Composition—(a) demonstrate command of relevant technologies for composition and performance; (b) apply advanced compositional techniques to the development of original compositions; (c) demonstrate command of idiomatic and extended scoring for acoustic instruments, in solo and small chamber ensemble contexts; (d) demonstrate embedded sophistication in collaborative music making skills appropriate to this level of tertiary performance; (e) verbally communicate their own creative ideas and analytical insights with reference to their own work and the work of others; and (f) independently manage the creation of an original composition from conception, through scoring and production of parts to a publishable standard, rehearsal and performance..

 - Unit Coordinator(s)